 The upgrades increase electric reliability for customers and strengthen the power grid by bringing an additional source of power to the area.

-11/19/20 - Project representatives encourage landowners to submit their feedback about the project by January 8th.
-To provide comments on how this project affects your property or ask questions, please visit the "Contact Us" page above or call 833-313-3743.
+11/19/20: Project representatives encourage landowners to submit their feedback about the project by January 8th.
+To provide comments on how this project affects your property or ask questions, please use the comment form below or call 833-313-3743.
 Your feedback helps the project team determine a proposed line route that minimizes impact to the community and environment.

 Crews plan to build the transmission line primarily using steel H-frame poles and towers.
 Proposed structures vary depending on the location.

 At Appalachian Power, we are committed to meeting the energy needs of customers while protecting the environment and natural beauty of the region.

 Right-of-Way Width: Approximately 100 feet*

 * Exact structure, height and right-of-way may vary

 Substations serve as electrical intersections converting the power to voltage levels for use in homes, businesses and industrial facilities.

 * Substation shown is a general depiction of the proposed facilities for the project.
 It does not represent final design.